Black Cocoa Cookies

 I hate Valentine’s Day and think it’s a bullshit commercial holiday.
 Is there a way to make these heart cookies into something cooler?

 Yes, totally!
 At the heart of it (no pun intended), these are just vegan chocolate cookies, right?
 So if you want to take Valentine’s day out of the black cookie recipe, I suggest ditching the heart shape and choosing a different cookie cutter.
 I recommend a bat cookie cutter or a coffin cookie cutter or honestly, just a jar lid to make round black cookies.
-Then, you can draw bat wings, spider webs, or even skulls on them.
+Then, you can draw bat wings, spider webs, or even skulls on them with icing.
+I used this cookie recipe to make coffin cookies for a goth tea party.

 Ingredient Substitutions for Goth Cookies